Domestic Violence Intervention Programs (DVIP)

 - Programs or curriculum that focus on the following topics is considered inappropriate in addressing battering and abusive behavior.
 The ACADV strongly recommends programming based on the understanding that domestic violence is about power and control.

 - Couple or family counseling

-- Blame the victim for the batterer's abusive behavior or otherwise support the batterer's entitlement to abuse or control the victim.
+- Blaming the victim for the batterer's abusive behavior or otherwise support the batterer's entitlement to abuse or control the victim.

-- Identify psychopathology, poor impulse control, addiction, childhood experiences or skills deficits as the primary cause of battering.
+- Identifing psychopathology, poor impulse control, addiction, childhood experiences and/or skills deficits as the primary cause of battering.